schan-2040/BasicCompiler/README.md

 ```-v sample.txt```

-The output of that sample would look something like this:
+The output of that sample would look like this:

 ![screenshot 6](https://user-images.githubusercontent.com/38062430/45729606-39de6000-bb9b-11e8-8f45-a68e1ee4334e.png)